Agarwood

-One of the main reasons for the relative rarity and high cost of agarwood is the depletion of the wild resource.
-Since 1995, Aquilaria malaccensis, the primary source, has been listed in Appendix II (potentially threatened species) by the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+One of the main reasons for the relative rarity and high cost of agarwood is the depletion of wild sources.
+Since 1995, the Convention on International Trade in Endangered Species of Wild Fauna and Flora has listed Aquilaria malaccensis (the primary source) in its Appendix II (potentially threatened species).
 In 2004, all Aquilaria species were listed in Appendix II; however, a number of countries have outstanding reservations regarding that listing.